vatesfr/xen-orchestra/docs/xoa.md

 Download XOA from xen-orchestra.com.
 Once you've got the XVA file, you can import it with `xe vm-import filename=xoa_unified.xva` or via XenCenter.

-After the VM is imported, you just need to start it with `xe vm-start vm="XOA Unified"` or with XenCenter.
+After the VM is imported, you just need to start it with `xe vm-start vm="XOA"` or with XenCenter.

+## First Login
+Once you have started the VM, you can access the web UI by putting the IP you configured during deployment into your web browser.
+If you did not configure an IP or are unsure, try one of the following methods to find it:

+* Run `xe vm-list params=name-label,networks | grep -A 1 XOA` on your host
+* Check your router's DHCP leases for an `xoa` lease

+**Note:** The default Web UI credentials are `admin@admin.net` / `admin`

 ## Registration